Tracygc/ECFFN/README.md

 pip install ultralytics
 ```
 ### Python
-MCF train
+MCF train:
     Step 1.
 Load the pre-trained weights, or use other methods to obtain a detection model with better single-modal or single-spectrum performance, and use the weights of the frozen part of the main branch as the weights for the network weight conversion in the third step (it is recommended to train both infrared and visible light separately for this purpose, to determine the main branch).
     Step 2.
 Set epochs = 1, fraction = 0.01. # Only use to train a randomly initialized network weight for the network weight conversion in the third step.
     Step 3.
 Load the model weights obtained in the first step into the network structure of the second step, and clear the weights of the ZeroConv2d part, obtaining yolo11n-RGBT-midfussion-MCF.pt.
     Step 4.
 Use the model obtained in the third step directly for training, do not load the yaml file, and directly load the yolo11n-RGBT-midfussion-MCF.pt file for training.

 Take the M3FD dataset as an example, and proceed with the following steps for training and testing in sequence.
 ```